 Potential Negative Effects

-While the high may be uplifting, it can come with some minor downsides.
+While the high may be uplifting, it can come with some downsides.
 Dry eyes, dizziness, and paranoia have been reported by users as potential negatives.

 Lineage of Strawberry Cough

 Their colors are certainly fetching, a mixture of leaf-green with a purple tint and orange hairs.
 A light smattering of crystals can be seen if you look closely.